incubyte/incubyte.github.io/content/blog/why-write-tests-for-production-code.md

 type = ""
 +++

+In 2025, shipping code without tests should be a total no. In a landscape where deployments happen multiple times a day and services are expected to be available 24/7, undetected regressions can lead to downtime and erode user trust.
+Automated tests provide a safety net that ensures changes don’t introduce unexpected behavior, offering confidence and stability as applications evolve.

-_(Insights from Clean Code by Robert C. Martin, Chapter 9: Unit Tests)_
+This blog draws upon insights from [Clean Code by Robert C. Martin, Chapter 9: Unit Tests](https://www.oreilly.com/library/view/clean-code-a/9780136083238/chapter09.xhtml) to explore why testing is an indispensable practice in professional software development.

 Software development practices have evolved significantly over the decades.
 One of the most notable transformations has been in how developers approach testing.